maxruby/OpenCV.jl/README.md

 **Accessing pixels and indexing Mat arrays**<br>
 Image pixels in Mat containers are arranged in a row-major order.<br>
-For a grayscale image, e.g., pixels are addressed by row, col

-**Accessing pixels and indexing Mat arrays**<br>
-Image pixels in Mat containers are arranged in a row-major order.<br>
-For a grayscale image, e.g., pixels are addressed by row, col
+For a grayscale image, e.g., pixels are addressed by row, col.

 |      |col(0)| col(1)| col(2)|col(3)| col(m)|
 |:----- |:--:| :--:| :--:| :--:|  :--:|